Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Arcane Comet <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/ArcaneComet.png" Align=left width=20% height=20%>

-Once a turn when you deal damage to a target you can summon a comet that crashes onto the target.
-The target and all enemies in a 10 feet radius takes 2d6 magical bludgeoning damage.
-Once used, it cannot be used again until 36 seconds has passed.
-All creatures within the area must succeed a strength saving throw, the dc equals 10 + twice your proficiency bonus or be knocked prone.
+Once per combat, as an action you can summon an arcane comet that crashes into a 30 foot radius, all creatures in the effect must make a dexterity saving throw or take 4d6 bludgeoning damage and are knocked prone.
+The save DC equals 8 + twice your proficiency bonus or your spell save DC.

 The damage increases by 2d6 at levels 5, 9, 13 and 17